 Our Board pictured at their March 2020 meeting

-L-R (seated): James Scott, (Vice Chair), Chief Executive, Royal United Hospitals Bath NHS Foundation Trust; Ian Orpen, Clinical Lead, Bath & North East Somerset, Swindon and Wiltshire STP (standing): Paddy Bradley, Director, Swindon and Wiltshire Local Enterprise Partnership; Tracy Cox, Chief Executive, Bath & North East Somerset, Swindon and Wiltshire CCG & STP; Robert Woolley, Chief Executive, University Hospitals Bristol and Weston NHS Foundation Trust; Kay Haughton, Director of Service and System Transformation, West of England AHSN; Natasha Swinscoe, Chief Executive, West of England AHSN; Deborah Lee, Chief Executive, Gloucestershire Hospitals NHS Foundation Trust; Nigel Harris, Director of Innovation and Growth, West of England AHSN; Steve West, (Chair), Vice Chancellor, University of the West of England; Janet Rowse, Chief Executive, Sirona Care & Health; Anne Pullyblank, Medical Director, West of England AHSN; Mary Hutton, Accountable Officer, NHS Gloucestershire CCG and One Gloucestershire ICS Lead; Kyla Thomas, Clinical Director, Clinical Research Network West of England; Ben Bennett, Chief Operating Officer, West of England AHSN
+L-R (seated): James Scott, (Vice Chair), Chief Executive, Royal United Hospitals Bath NHS Foundation Trust; Ian Orpen, Clinical Lead, Bath & North East Somerset, Swindon and Wiltshire ICS (standing): Paddy Bradley, Director, Swindon and Wiltshire Local Enterprise Partnership; Tracy Cox, Chief Executive, Bath & North East Somerset, Swindon and Wiltshire CCG; Robert Woolley, Chief Executive, University Hospitals Bristol and Weston NHS Foundation Trust; Kay Haughton, Director of Service and System Transformation, West of England AHSN; Natasha Swinscoe, Chief Executive, West of England AHSN; Deborah Lee, Chief Executive, Gloucestershire Hospitals NHS Foundation Trust; Nigel Harris, Director of Innovation and Growth, West of England AHSN; Steve West, (Chair), Vice Chancellor, University of the West of England; Janet Rowse, Chief Executive, Sirona Care & Health; Anne Pullyblank, Medical Director, West of England AHSN; Mary Hutton, Accountable Officer, NHS Gloucestershire CCG and One Gloucestershire ICS Lead; Kyla Thomas, Clinical Director, Clinical Research Network West of England; Ben Bennett, Chief Operating Officer, West of England AHSN